The process of laser cutting is the process of absorbing light energy and turning it into heat energy and making the material melt and vaporize.

 4000 | 25 | 14 | 10 | 5 | 8 |

-But considering the cost of the laser generator, the output power of the laser generator should only be set close to the maximum output power of the cutting machine.
+However, when considering the cost of the laser generator, the output power should only be set close to the maximum output power of the cutting machine.
+The figure below illustrates the problems that arise when cutting low-carbon steel plates with insufficient laser power, such as not cutting through (a), producing a lot of slag on the lower part (b), and producing a rough section (c).

 Fig.3 Effect of laser power on cutting quality of low carbon steel

-The cutting speed has a great influence on the cutting quality of the stainless steel plate.
-The best cutting speed makes the cutting surface smooth and the bottom is free of slag.
+The cutting speed plays a significant role in determining the quality of the cut on a stainless steel plate.
+The optimal cutting speed produces a smooth cutting surface and eliminates slag on the bottom.

 Fig.4 The effect of cutting speed on cutting quality

-In general, when the processing conditions are adjusted, the output power and cutting speed will not be changed at the same time if the input heat is changed.
+Typically, when the processing conditions are adjusted, only one side (either the output power or the cutting speed) will be changed to alter the processing quality, rather than changing both at the same time.

-The nozzle shape (aperture), nozzle height (the distance between the nozzle outlet and the surface of the workpiece) can affect the cutting effect.
+The type (shape) of the nozzle and the height of the nozzle (the distance between the nozzle outlet and the surface of the workpiece) can also impact the quality of the cutting.

 Control the gas diffusion area to control the cutting quality.